Data collected through MEPS are used to generate tables with frequently

 MEPS employer-based health insurance tables are produced in the year following

 data collection.
-Private-sector tables are posted in July; government and civilian tables are posted in November.
+Private-sector tables are posted in July; government and civilian tables are posted in early Spring.

 National-level tables: Private sector estimates by firm size, industry group, census regions and other characteristics; public sector data by state and local government types, government size, and census division; civilian estimates that incorporate both the private and state and local government sectors; national totals for enrollees and cost of health insurance coverage for both the private and public sectors.